neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 Another common method of connecting to a central storage machine is via [SSH](https://www.ssh.com/academy/ssh/protocol).

-To set up SSH connection
-we need to provide:
+Following details are required in the configs before setting up SSH connection:

 1) **central_host_id:** This is the address of the server you want to connect to.